kaitj/hcp_subcortical_repro/README.md

 # Subcortical Reproducibility

 This repository holds the Jupyter notebooks for assessing subcortical reproducibility.
-Within each notebook, there are related functions to load the files, process the data, create figures and view tractography in 3D via `DIPY`.
+Within each notebook, there are related functions to load the files, process the data as necessary, create figures and view tractography in 3D via `DIPY`.
 All notebooks are linted with `Black` prior to saving.
 A full list of imported libraries can be found at the end of each notebook.

 _Note: The embedded table of contents does not seem to work on Github or `jupyter lab` (which